My Netflix Annual Update: The Stock Is Up 50% And Clearly Overvalued

-In March 2016 I published an update on Netflix (NASDAQ:NFLX) with the conclusion that the stock was likely headed higher, even as Wall Street expectations were quite high.
-The piece, entitled "Is It Too Late to Get Long Netflix Stock?," attempted to present the argument that bears on the company were justifying their negative view based on current revenue and earnings, which was clearly the wrong way to analyze the stock.
+In March 2016, I published an update on Netflix (NASDAQ:NFLX) with the conclusion that the stock was likely headed higher, even as Wall Street expectations were quite high.
+The piece, entitled "Is It Too Late to Get Long Netflix Stock?" attempted to present the argument that bears on the company were justifying their negative view based on current revenue and earnings, which was clearly the wrong way to analyze the stock.

 A year later, it does appear that most people understand that, while the streaming business is very competitive, Netflix has a lead both domestically and internationally, both of which are unlikely to be squandered.
-In a recent interview, media legend Barry Diller supported such a view, saying that he didn't see how anyone could catch them in term's of global scale.
+In a recent interview, media legend, Barry Diller, supported such a view, saying that he didn't see how anyone could catch them in terms of global scale.

 Over the last year, this view has clearly been adopted by more and more investors.
 As the bears capitulate, it provides a tailwind for high-growth companies like Netflix.
 Given the U.S. economy's low expansion rate, growth investors specifically tend to target well-known stocks that are fundamentally in strong positions from a competitive standpoint.